 Everything You Need to Know About Becoming a Home Health Nurse

 The thought of working in the medical field has always intrigued you.
 You know that healthcare is a growing, stable area of expertise, and you love the idea of interacting with patients and changing their lives for the better on a daily basis.
-All the signs seem to be pointing you toward nursing as your new career, but spending all day in a hectic hospital or under the fluorescent lights of a clinic aren’t appealing to you.
+All the signs seem to be pointing you toward nursing as your new career, but spending all day in a hectic hospital or under the fluorescent lights of a clinic might not be appealing to you.

-Luckily there are plenty of options for healthcare workers who don’t enjoy traditional medical environments.
-Nurses have the flexibility to use their talents in a work environment that not only benefits patients, but also works well with their own personality, lifestyle and schedule commitments.
+Luckily, there are plenty of options for healthcare workers who don’t enjoy traditional medical environments.
+Nurses have the flexibility to use their talents in a work environment that not only benefits patients but also works well with their own personality, lifestyle and schedule commitments.

 One nursing option to consider is home health nursing.
 Find out if this rewarding healthcare career is the right option for you as we break down everything you need to know about becoming a home health nurse.

 Home health nurses visit patients in their own homes to deliver medical care when a patient (or their family) is unable to care for themselves.
-You may think of home health nurses as mainly helping elderly adults who are struggling with dementia or ailments that limit their mobility, but the illnesses home health nurses treat go beyond that.
+You may think of home health nurses as mainly helping elderly adults struggling with dementia or ailments that limit their mobility, but the illnesses home health nurses treat go beyond that.

 Home health nurses also need to report back to their employers and keep their patients’ medical records up to date, so maintaining accurate paperwork is as much a part of the job for home health nurses as it is for RNs staffing a hospital or clinic.

 These nurses typically work for a home health agency that will match them with patients to care for.
-They can expect to travel to their patients’ homes and work either on shifts, assisting one patient for several hours at a time or intermittently, traveling to care for several patients in one day.
+They can expect to travel to their patients’ homes and work either on shifts, assisting one patient for several hours at a time, or intermittently, traveling to care for several patients in one day.
 Depending on the employer, many home health nurses are able to choose between more traditional work hours and a flexible schedule, such as working overnights, working four days per week or working some weekends.